dzhuge/Astros-2017-Statistics/README.md

-# WOW the Astros were REALLY Good in 2017 Huh
+# WOW, the Astros were REALLY Good in 2017, Huh?
- Maybe because they Cheated
+ Maybe because they cheated

  WIP